Tips for Approaching Instructors

 Your accommodations should be discussed with each instructor at the beginning of the term/semester to allow timely implementation of the accommodations.

-It is best for you to schedule a time to meet with instructors to go over the exam accommodations letter and to discuss your need for accommodations.
+It is best for you to schedule a time to meet with instructors to go over your Letter of Exam Accommodations (LEAs) and to discuss your need for accommodations.

 Prior to the meeting